 Apply a suitable power supply to PilotAware and leave the PilotAware to unpack the new software.
-This takes approximately 8-20 minutes. ⚠️Do Not Power off PilotAware while the PilotAware is unpacking the SD card as this may corrupt the disk. ⚠️
+This takes approximately 8-20 minutes. ⚠️Do Not Power off PilotAware while the PilotAware unpacks the SD card, as this may corrupt the disk. ⚠️

-If the PilotAware hasn't responded after at least 30 minutes, first try powering the PilotAware off an on again (With a recommended power supply).
+If the PilotAware hasn't responded after at least 30 minutes, first try powering the PilotAware off and on again (With a recommended power supply).
 This rebooting process will restart Step 11.
-If after another 30 minutes, PilotAware is still silent then a corrupted, incorrectly formatted, or broken SD card is to blame.
+If, after another 30 minutes, PilotAware is still silent, then a corrupted, incorrectly formatted, or broken SD card is to blame.

 Pre-flashed SD cards with the latest software can be purchased here.